 ECFF eggs are laid one per fruit and the larvae feed on the ripening fruit.
 This feeding damage leaves cherries and other fruits unmarketable as fresh or processed fruit.
 Unmanaged ECFF can cause a 100% crop loss.
 For the sweet and tart cherry industries, the combined harvest of which is valued at $873 million, that is a potential major loss.

-New York State Department of Agriculture has put in place a quarantine in Erie, Niagara, and parts of Orleans counties to control the spread of ECFF.
+New York State Department of Agriculture has put in place a quarantine consisting of Erie, Niagara, and Orleans counties in their entirety to control the spread of ECFF.

 The public can assist the Department in controlling the spread of ECFF by allowing survey crews to access private land so that program staff may place and monitor insect traps targeting ECFF.